SecUSo/privacy-friendly-tape-measure/README.md

-## Privacy Friendly App Example
+## Privacy Friendly Camera Ruler

-This application contains the basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, examples for buttons, a help page and the about page.
-It further shows an example of the main menu for a Privacy Friendly Game App.
+Privacy Friendly Ruler turns the phone screen into a ruler for quick measurments on the go.
+It also allows to measure size of things in a 2D scene provided a comon reference object like a coin is also present.

+This app is optimized regarding the user's privacy.
+It doesn't use any tracking mechanisms, neither it displays any advertisement.
 This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.

 ## Motivation

-This application has been developed to be used as a basis for a Privacy Friendly App.
+This application has been developed to provide a privacy friendly measuring application for when you need to quickly measure something but don't have a measuring tape handy.
 Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
 Further information can be found on secuso.org/pfa

 ## Download and more Information